 Potentially great for designers, small business owners, freelancers, bloggers, and all non-technical people in general.

-- Ultra beginner-friendly and easy to use.
+- Ultra beginner-friendly interface and easy to use.

 - Data centers around the world – your website will perform well no matter where your audience is.